 Best Android phones 2018: What should you buy?

-Choosing a new Android phone isn’t easy.
-The Android universe is teeming with options, from super-expensive flagship phones, to affordable models that make a few calculated compromises, to models expressly designed for, say, great photography.
+Choosing the best Android phone for you is a big decision.
+The Android universe teems with options, from super-expensive flagship phones, to affordable models that make a few calculated compromises, to models expressly designed for, say, great photography.

 Chances are that whichever phone you buy, you’ll keep it for at least two years.
-So choosing the best Android phone for you isn’t a decision you should take lightly.
-But we can make things easier: We’ve made picks for the best Android phone in several categories.
+So we’ve made picks for the best Android phone in categories spanning a variety of needs.
 Check out our summary list below, or keep reading for the details on each one.

-At the bottom of this article, we also list all our recent Android phone reviews—in case you have your eye on a model that doesn’t make our cut.
+At the bottom of this article, we also list all our recent Android phone reviews—in case you have your eye on a model that didn’t make our cut.

 Best overall phone